zalenix/portaldocs/portal-sdk/generated/portalfx-extension-hosting-service.md

 Extensions that intend to use extension hosting service should publish the extracted deployment artifacts (zip file) that are generated during the build along with config.json to a public endpoint.
 Make sure that all the zip files and config.json are at the same level.

-Once you have these files available on a public endpoint, file a request to register this endpoint using the following [link](https://aka.ms/extension-hosting-service/onboarding).
+Once you have these files available on a public endpoint, file a request to register this endpoint using the following [link](https://aka.ms/extension-hosting-service/onboarding) and send an e-mail to <a href="mailto:ibiza-onboarding@microsoft.com?subject=Hosting Service onboarding&body=My team would like to onboard to the Extension Hosting Service.">ibiza-onboarding@microsoft.com</a> with information about the storage account, the uploaded files and a link to the newly created work item.

 To onboard the extenion, please provide following information in RDTask: